WebAssembly/design/FeatureTest.md

 times by different engines.

-Since some WebAssembly features add operators and all WebAssembly code in a module is validated ahead-of-time, the usual JS feature detection pattern:
+Since some WebAssembly features add operators and all WebAssembly code in a module is validated ahead-of-time, the usual JavaScript feature detection
+pattern:
 ```
 if (foo)
     foo();